kreait/firebase-php/docs/index.rst

 applications.

 .. note::
-    This is a 3rd party SDK and not maintained or supported by Firebase or Google.
+    This is a 3rd party SDK and not maintained, endorsed or supported by Firebase or Google.

 .. note::
     This documentation is incomplete, but the SDK is fully functional.
 As soon as the